ioBroker/ioBroker.admin/README.md

 You can read about Let’s Encrypt [here](https://letsencrypt.org/).

-Some installations use Dynamic DNS and Co to get the domain name and to reach under this domain name own web sites. ioBroker supports automatic request and renew of certificates from Let’s Encrypt Organisation.
+Some installations use Dynamic DNS and Co to get the domain name and to reach under this domain name own websites. ioBroker supports automatic request and renew of certificates from Let’s Encrypt Organisation.

 There is an option to activate free certificates from Let’s Encrypt almost in every adapter, that can start some web server and supports HTTPS.